Transvestite pass

 Tranvestite certificates issued to Gerd Katter in 1928.
 Pass without picture was issued by Magnus Hirschfeld's Institut für Sexualwissenschaft; pass with picture was issued by the Berlin Police.

-A transvestite pass (Transvestitenschein) was a doctor's note recognized by the governments of Imperial Germany and the Weimar Republic, under the support of sexologist Magnus Hirschfeld, identifying a person as a transvestite.
-Transvestite at this time referred to all individuals whose gender identity or preferred clothing was discordant to that associated with their assigned sex, and so included both cross-dressing and transgender people.
+A transvestite pass (Transvestitenschein) was a document issued by the police authority of Imperial Germany and the Weimar Republic, under the support of sexologist Magnus Hirschfeld, identifying a person as a transvestite.
+Transvestite at this time referred to all individuals whose gender identity or preferred clothing was discordant with that associated with their assigned sex, and so included both cross-dressing and transgender people.
 As gender-confirming surgery was only an emerging practice in the early 20th century, obtaining a Transvestitenschein, along with an official name change, represented the contemporary maximum extent to which many trans individuals could transition.